kedwards/nvim-sysinit/README.md

 ## 📝 License

 This configuration is provided as-is for educational purposes.
-Feel free to learn from it, but please don't blindly copy.
+Feel free to learn from it, don't blindly copy.
 Build your own config that works for you!